-In this post, we are going to talk about an approach described in Annex E of EN 1997-2:2006 (Eurocode 7 Part 2) for determining the settlement of spread foundations.
-This is based on semi-empirical method and the result of MPM test (Menard Pressuremeter Test).
+In this article, we will discuss an approach described in Annex E of EN 1997-2:2006 (Eurocode 7 Part 2) for determining the elastic settlement of spread foundations.
+This is based on a semi-empirical method and the result of the MPM test (Menard Pressuremeter Test).

-The formular for evaluating the settlement of a spread footing is given below;
+The formula for evaluating the settlement of a spread footing is given below;

 Bo is a reference width of 0.6 m;